metral/docs-1/content/docs/reference/tutorials/kubernetes/tutorial-migrate-nodegroups.md

 ```

 With our apps now verified as working and accessible, we're ready to see how we
-can leverage Kubernetes and Pulumi to update our worker node groups, and
+can leverage Kubernetes and Pulumi to migrate workloads across worker node groups.
-migrate our workloads.

 ## ...But First, Let's Talk About Resource Updates